haxtheweb/edtechjoker/glossary.md

 ## HTML
-The standard markup language used to create and design web pages.
+HyperText Markup Language,is the standard markup language used to create and design web pages.
 It defines the structure and layout of a web page by using a variety of tags and attributes.

 [](https://www.geeksforgeeks.org/uses-of-html/)
 ## CSS